 Aspen Skiing Company Enters Contract for Employee Tiny Housing

-Sprout Tiny Homes has entered a contract with Aspen Skiing Company to build 34 commercial-grade tiny homes.
+Sprout Tiny Homes has entered a new contract with Aspen Skiing Company to build commercial-grade tiny homes.
 The contract is in effort to meet expanding need for affordable employee housing.

-The contract brings the number of homes to 40 that will be deployed in ASC’s Basalt, Colo., location.
+There now will be more than 40 tiny homes for employee housing deployed in ASC’s Basalt, Colo., location.
 Furthermore, the deal may send a message to the manufactured housing industry that new, niche markets are emerging.

 The new homes will feature state of the art construction methods and climate control technology to meet the extreme weather conditions of the Aspen valley.
 Furthermore, Sprout homes feature chemical-free interiors.
 Energy recovery ventilation provides fresh air and a healthy living environment for residents.

 Aspen Skiing Company previously contracted and collaborated with Sprout to design and provide six prototype homes to ensure it could meet the needs and requirements of employees and the region in which they work.

 Homes have living room furniture, a pair of furnished sleeping lofts and a complete main level bedroom.
 Also included are window coverings, flat screen smart TV, full kitchen and 1¼ baths.
 In addition, the workforce housing has fixed storage lockers and floors have infrared radiant heat.
 Finally, the homes have temperature control and fresh air systems.

 Also, the homes are move-in ready and connected to local utilities.